KevinAst/MyWeb/FireWithin/start.md

-As mentioned in the [Welcome Page](intro.md), this site is merely an accumulation of resource links that guide me through the books of the bible.
+As mentioned in the [Welcome Page](intro.md), this site is merely an accumulation of resource links that guide me through the books of the Bible.
 Because they are concisely organized, it helps in keeping track of where you are your study.

 > A word about the resource links found in this site ... they will